 - If a spill occurs in or outside of the CL2+ zone, in an incubator, a centrifuge, or any other equipment, follow the Lawson SWP for spill clean-up.
-Below is a summary of what to do: - For small spills: - Ensure you are wearing proper PPE - Allow any aerosols time to settle - Gently cover the spill area with paper towel (or other inert, absorbent material) to cover the entire spill area - Gently flood the spill area (working from the outside of the spill, in) with Virox-DO NOT spray Virox on the spill. - Let sit for at least 30 seconds - Carefully dispose of the paper towels into a biohazard bag and dry the remaining liquid - Apply more Virox, let stand for 5 minutes, and dry with paper towel - Rinse the spill area with 70% ethanol - o Place all waste and outer gloves into the biohazard bag - o Don clean gloves and autoclave the waste as soon as possible - For major spills, initiate a CODE BROWN (call x55555) and evacuate the area http://en.wikipedia.org/wiki/Lentivirus
+Below is a summary of what to do: - For small spills: - Ensure you are wearing proper PPE - o Allow any aerosols time to settle - Gently cover the spill area with paper towel (or other inert, absorbent material) to cover the entire spill area - Gently flood the spill area (working from the outside of the spill, in) with Oxivir-DO NOT spray Oxivir on the spill. - Let sit for at least 30 seconds - Carefully dispose of the paper towels into a biohazard bag and dry the remaining liquid - Apply more Oxivir, let stand for 5 minutes, and dry with paper towel - Rinse the spill area with 70% ethanol - o Place all waste and outer gloves into the biohazard bag - o Don clean gloves and autoclave the waste as soon as possible - Notify the Biosafety Officer - For major spills, initiate a CODE BROWN (call x55555) and evacuate the area and notify the Biosafety Officer.